 Include your employer’s name, the exact period you worked in each company and your job title.
 Make sure to write your job accomplishments instead of job responsibilities.

 Instead of “responsible for answering customer inquiries,” you can write “Handled at least 100 customer calls per day.”
 In addition, you can include related job awards if you have some.

 You may include your college and post-graduate job.
 On the other hand, it is not practical to include your high school education unless you do not have a college degree.

 There are what you call soft skills.
 While these are technical skills, they are equally necessary to land the job.
 An employer values someone who can interact well with co-workers.
-Choose your words wisely and create active sentence or phrase.
+Choose your words wisely and create an active sentence or phrase.

-It may be easy to create a long list of it, but make sure that it shows in your character when you meet your potential employer.
-If you say you are always confident to beat the deadline, then your confidence must be seen in your personality.
+It may be easy to create a long list, but make sure that it shows in your character when you meet your potential employer.
+For example, if you say you are always confident about beating the deadline, your confidence must be seen in your personality.

 Nurse: empathic, caring, and passionate

 Personalise it to make catchy resumes.
 Employers will know if your resume is only a downloaded template.
 It is obvious if you just filled in the blanks.

 Your text must seem professional.
 Use Arial, Calibri, Times New Roman, or Verdana.
 Then, use bold and italics to highlight the details.

 Save in Microsoft Word, PDF, and other formats.
 Furthermore, save in your PC, USB, or cloud for backups.